jw/stilus/docs/plan/future.md

 ### 0.9.0

+ - [ ] Create logo.
+ - [ ] Update the assertions in the built-in functions.
  - [ ] Document using docstrings and Sphinx.
  - [ ] Use typing properly.
  - [ ] Start using github issues.